ARTPLAY TEACHING ARTISTS

 Mary Elizabeth Neal is a native of Birmingham, Alabama.
 She earned her Master of Music in Composition from The Florida State University in 2008 and her Bachelor of Music in Composition from Birmingham-Southern College in 2006.
 Mary Elizabeth is deeply committed to music education at all levels of development.
 She currently teaches music theory, aural skills, counterpoint, composition, and analysis at Birmingham-Southern College and preschool music at the Highlands United Methodist Church Child Development Center.
 Mary Elizabeth also sings in the Highland’s United Methodist Church choir and is a featured soloist and assistant conductor.
 She lives in Helena with her dog, four cats, two frogs, and a turtle.

-Melissa Turnage has been a teaching artist for dance everywhere from Baltimore to Birmingham and is an Artist Educator for the Birmingham Cultural Alliance.
+Melissa Turnage has been a teaching artist for dance in multiple cities along the Eastern Seaboard.
+Being a professional ballet dancer lead to the transition as teacher.
+After owning her own schools in Georgia she moved to the Baltimore area where she taught and directed dance programs for 17 years.
+In 2004 she returned to Birmingham, her hometown, where she became an Artist Educator for the Birmingham Cultural Alliance, the Birmingham Board of Education and a Dana Artist with the Alabama Institute for Education in the Arts.
 A graduate of the University of Alabama, Melissa’s experience in performing and teaching dance spans over 40 years.
-Melissa is trained in both ballet and modern and has worked all over Birmingham doing both community dance education and outreach.
-She currently also teaches ballet at Birmingham Southern College.
+Melissa is trained in both ballet, modern dance and creative movement.
+She has taught dance for multiple organizations since moving back to Birmingham doing both community dance education and outreach.
+She also is currently teaching ballet at Birmingham Southern College, and teaches dance at ArtPlay and with ArtCare at UAB Hospital.

 Michelle Reynolds, a contributing writer for Alabama Gardener Magazine, is a self-taught naturalist and plant enthusiast.
 She serves on the Board of Directors at Ruffner Mountain Nature Preserve and on the Advisory Board of Birmingham Audubon.
 She has spent the last three years spearheading the native plant restoration and rain garden projects at the LEED certified Ruffner Mountain Nature Center.
 She also works as an Outdoor Classroom Consultant for the Alabama Wildlife Federation.
 She leads garden programs at Ruffner Mountain, Audubon Mountain Workshop, Birmingham area botanical gardens, and local garden clubs.
 A contributing writer and blogger for Alabama Gardener Magazine, she profiles unique gardens in the Birmingham area.
 When she is not talking, working, writing, or thinking about gardening, she is designing and making slipcovers and nature inspired fabric art in the studio behind her house.
 Lately, her business, Coverings, has been taking a back seat to her more naturalist leanings.